Programs > Brochure

 Preferred Knowledge and Background: Refugee Management, Social Justice, Community Development, Education,

 Cost: Students are responsible for flights, housing, potential visa fees, and living expenses.
-Camp Group will provide for local transportation.
+Camp Group may potentially provide a living stipend.
 A one bedroom apartment near the office costs around $700 a month.

 Travel Immunizations or preventative medication is recommended and may be required for your program participation.
 Students are responsible for covering all associated costs.
 Please refer to the CDC for more information.